-NOTE H RETIREMENT PLANS
+NOTE K RETIREMENT PLANS

 Boys and Girls Country contributes an amount equal to 3% of each employee's annual salary to a defined-contribution retirement plan for employees who have met the Plan's eligibility requirements.
-Boys and Girls Country contributed \$66,918 to the plan in 2019.
+Boys and Girls Country contributed \$79,910 and \$66,918 to the plan in 2020 and 2019, respectively.

-NOTE I SUBSEQUENT EVENTS
+NOTE L SUBSEQUENT EVENTS

-Management has evaluated subsequent events through June 25, 2020, the date the financial statements were available to be issued.
+Management has evaluated subsequent events through April 9, 2021, the date the financial statements were available to be issued.
+In addition to the forgiveness of the first PPP Loan disclosed in Note H, the following events have occurred.